jwebster7/coding-patterns-in-go/two-pointers/README.md

   - Input data cannot be traversed in a linear manner.
   - An exhaustive search is required (elements are not eliminated when one solution is).

-## Real-world applications

-### Memory management

-Start and end pointers used to indicate a pool of memory.

-### Product suggestions

-Suggesting items to shopping carts to qualify for free shipping.

 ## Example problems

 ### Checking for palindromes